Clicking links below will open a full window or an

 clear.
 In non-emergencies, taking

-responsibility for reducing their problem
+responsibility for reducing an able adult's problem

-may raise your stress, and block their
+may raise your stress and block their

 growth.